mateuszroth/blog/source/_posts/Backend/Authentication-and-Authorization.md

   secret)
 ```
 * can be sent through an URL, POST parameter, or inside an HTTP header
-* JWT sent over as an `Authentication Bearer` header is a stateless authentication mechanism as the user state is never saved in the server memory
+* JWT sent over as an `Authorization: Bearer <token>` header is a stateless authentication mechanism as the user state is never saved in the server memory

 #### Advantages
 * They are easy to scale horizontally